dsmiles/habitat-energy-web-task/README.md

 The task description is [Here](TECHNICAL-TASK.md).

+My list of suggested CI/CD and testing recommendations is here [here](RECOMMENDATIONS.md).

 ## Framework

 I built a UI test framework that combined Behavior-Driven Development (BDD) with Cucumber and Selenium to develop tests